 Many doctors diagnose MCI based on the following criteria developed by a panel of international experts:

-- Mental status testing shows a mild level of impairment for your age and education level.
-Doctors often assess mental performance with a brief test such as the Mini-Mental State Examination (MMSE).
+Mental status testing shows a mild level of impairment for your age and education level.
+Doctors often assess mental performance with a brief test such as the Short Test of Mental Status, the Montreal Cognitive Assessment (MoCA) or the Mini-Mental State Examination (MMSE).
 More-detailed neuropsychological testing may help determine the degree of memory impairment, which types of memory are most affected and whether other mental skills also are impaired.

 As part of your physical exam, your doctor may perform some basic tests that indicate how well your brain and nervous system are working.
 These tests can help detect neurological signs of Parkinson's disease, strokes, tumors or other medical conditions that can impair your memory as well as your physical function.
 The neurological exam may test: